September is National Preparedness Month

 Improving Community Preparedness for Mass Violence Victims

-This OVC-funded project provides training, technical assistance, and support to help communities augment their existing emergency response plans to ensure they effectively include immediate and long-term protocols and strategies to support victims of these events.
+This OVC-funded project provides training, technical assistance, and support to help communities ensure that immediate and long-term protocols and strategies to support victims are properly incorporated into emergency response plans.

-To honor the sacrifices made on September 11 and those made every day by members of the armed forces and their families, Americans across the country unite during the National Day of Service and Remembrance.
+To honor the sacrifices made on September 11 and those made every day by first responders and their families, Americans across the country unite during the National Day of Service and Remembrance.

 September is National Campus Safety Awareness Month

-National Campus Safety Awareness Month raises awareness about safety on college and university campuses across the country.
+National Campus Safety Awareness Month is a time to raise awareness about safety on college and university campuses across the country.

-OVC offers a list of toll free helplines that offer services and information to victims of crime, including those on campuses.
-Of particular interest to campus professionals, are the following helplines.
+OVC lists free helplines that offer services and information to victims of crime, including those on campuses.
+Of particular interest to campus professionals, is the VictimConnect Helpline.

 This helpline is a place for crime victims to learn about their rights and options, confidentially and compassionately.
-VictimConnect is a weekday helpline that offers information, referrals, and resources by phone or text toll free (855-4-VICTIM) or online chat.
+VictimConnect is a weekday helpline that offers information, referrals, and resources toll free by phone or text to 855-4-VICTIM (855-484-2846) or online chat.